jersonmartinez/InfraQuiz/quizzes/mixed/en/questions1.md

 C) 📦 Amazon RDS

-D) 🎯 Amazon VPC
+D) 🎯 Amazon Lambda

 **Correct Answer**: A) 📝 Amazon S3

-> 💡 Amazon S3 (Simple Storage Service) is designed for storing and retrieving any amount of data from anywhere.
+> ☁️ Amazon S3 (Simple Storage Service) is designed for storing and retrieving any amount of data from anywhere.
 Perfect for backups, static websites, and data archiving!

-### 5. ❓ What is the purpose of a Kubernetes Pod? 🟡

-A) 📝 Group one or more containers that share resources

-B) 🔄 Store application configuration

-C) 📦 Manage network traffic

-D) 🎯 Monitor cluster health

-**Correct Answer**: A) 📝 Group one or more containers that share resources

-> 💡 Pods are the smallest deployable units in Kubernetes, containing one or more containers that share storage and network.
-Like roommates sharing an apartment!

-### 6. ❓ What is the default port for HTTPS? 🟢

-A) 📝 443

-B) 🔄 80

-C) 📦 8080

-D) 🎯 22

-**Correct Answer**: A) 📝 443

-> 💡 HTTPS uses port 443 by default, while HTTP uses port 80.
-Remembering these numbers is essential for network administration!

-### 7. ❓ What is a CI/CD pipeline? 🟡

-A) 📝 Automated process for continuous integration and deployment

-B) 🔄 Application monitoring system

-C) 📦 Database management tool

-D) 🎯 Network communication protocol

-**Correct Answer**: A) 📝 Automated process for continuous integration and deployment

-> 💡 CI/CD automates building, testing, and deploying code.
-Like an assembly line for software!

-### 8. ❓ What's the main difference between TCP and UDP? 🟡

-A) 📝 TCP is reliable and connection-oriented, UDP is fast but unreliable

-B) 🔄 TCP is slower, UDP is for video

-C) 📦 TCP is for internet, UDP for local networks

-D) 🎯 There's no significant difference

-**Correct Answer**: A) 📝 TCP is reliable and connection-oriented, UDP is fast but unreliable

-> 💡 TCP guarantees data delivery but is slower.
-UDP is fast but may lose packets.
-Like certified mail vs. regular mail!

-### 9. ❓ What is Ansible? 🟢

-A) 📝 Configuration automation tool

-B) 🔄 NoSQL database

-C) 📦 Programming language

-D) 🎯 Operating system

-**Correct Answer**: A) 📝 Configuration automation tool

-> 💡 Ansible automates configuration, provisioning, and system management using simple YAML files.
-Like having an assistant that configures servers!

-### 10. ❓ What is the purpose of a Load Balancer? 🟡

-A) 📝 Distribute traffic across multiple servers

-B) 🔄 Store application data

-C) 📦 Monitor system performance

-D) 🎯 Manage users and permissions

-**Correct Answer**: A) 📝 Distribute traffic across multiple servers

-> 💡 Load Balancers distribute incoming requests across multiple servers to improve availability and performance.
-Like a traffic director for your application!

-### 11. ❓ What is SSL/TLS? 🟡

-A) 📝 Security protocol for internet communications

-B) 🔄 Database management system

-C) 📦 Data query language

-D) 🎯 Monitoring tool

-**Correct Answer**: A) 📝 Security protocol for internet communications

-> 💡 SSL/TLS encrypts communications between client and server, ensuring data cannot be intercepted.
-Like a secure tunnel for your data!

-### 12. ❓ What's the difference between a container and a virtual machine? 🔴

-A) 📝 Containers share the OS kernel, VMs have complete OS

-B) 🔄 Containers are slower than VMs

-C) 📦 VMs use fewer resources than containers

-D) 🎯 There's no practical difference

-**Correct Answer**: A) 📝 Containers share the OS kernel, VMs have complete OS

-> 💡 Containers are more efficient because they share the host's kernel, while VMs need a complete OS each.
-Containers = apartments, VMs = individual houses!

-### 13. ❓ What is DevOps? 🟢

-A) 📝 Culture that unites development and operations to accelerate delivery

-B) 🔄 New programming tool

-C) 📦 Specialized operating system

-D) 🎯 Configuration language

-**Correct Answer**: A) 📝 Culture that unites development and operations to accelerate delivery

-> 💡 DevOps is a culture and set of practices that combine software development and IT operations to shorten development cycles.
-Teamwork makes the dream work!

-### 14. ❓ What is the main purpose of Prometheus? 🔴

-A) 📝 Monitoring and alerting system

-B) 🔄 Relational database

-C) 📦 Container orchestrator

-D) 🎯 Web server

-**Correct Answer**: A) 📝 Monitoring and alerting system

-> 💡 Prometheus collects metrics from applications and systems, enabling real-time monitoring and alerting.
-Like the nervous system of your infrastructure!

-### 15. ❓ What is a microservice? 🔴

-A) 📝 Architecture where applications are divided into small, independent services

-B) 🔄 Service that's very small in file size

-C) 📦 Service that uses few resources

-D) 🎯 Service that only works in containers

-**Correct Answer**: A) 📝 Architecture where applications are divided into small, independent services

-> 💡 Microservices decompose monolithic applications into independent services that communicate via APIs.
-Like a team where each member has their specialty!

-### 16. ❓ What's the difference between git merge and git rebase? 🔴

-A) 📝 Merge preserves history, rebase rewrites history linearly

-B) 🔄 Merge is faster, rebase is slower

-C) 📦 Merge is for local branches, rebase for remote

-D) 🎯 There's no functional difference

-**Correct Answer**: A) 📝 Merge preserves history, rebase rewrites history linearly

-> 💡 Merge preserves exact history with merge commits, rebase rewrites commits to create a cleaner linear history.
-Choose based on whether you prefer accuracy or clarity!

-### 17. ❓ What is horizontal vs vertical scaling? 🔴

-A) 📝 Horizontal: more servers, Vertical: more power to same server

-B) 🔄 Horizontal: faster, Vertical: slower

-C) 📦 Horizontal: for databases, Vertical: for web

-D) 🎯 Horizontal: AWS, Vertical: Azure

-**Correct Answer**: A) 📝 Horizontal: more servers, Vertical: more power to same server

-> 💡 Scaling horizontally is adding more machines, vertically is improving the existing machine.
-Like hiring more employees vs. training current ones better!

-### 18. ❓ What is a webhook? 🔴

-A) 📝 Mechanism to notify HTTP events in real-time

-B) 🔄 Special type of URL

-C) 📦 Debugging tool

-D) 🎯 Network protocol

-**Correct Answer**: A) 📝 Mechanism to notify HTTP events in real-time

-> 💡 Webhooks allow applications to automatically notify each other when events occur.
-Like having a doorbell that rings when something important happens!

-### 19. ❓ What is the purpose of an API Gateway? 🔴

-A) 📝 Single entry point that manages and routes requests to microservices

-B) 🔄 Database for APIs

-C) 📦 API testing tool

-D) 🎯 Specialized web server

-**Correct Answer**: A) 📝 Single entry point that manages and routes requests to microservices

-> 💡 An API Gateway acts as a reverse proxy, handling authentication, rate limiting, and routing to backend services.
-Like the reception desk of an office building!

-### 20. ❓ What is Infrastructure as Code (IaC)? 🔴

-A) 📝 Managing infrastructure using versionable configuration files

-B) 🔄 Programming applications that manage infrastructure

-C) 📦 Documenting infrastructure in code

-D) 🎯 Automating only deployment

-**Correct Answer**: A) 📝 Managing infrastructure using versionable configuration files

-> 💡 IaC allows you to version, review, and reproduce infrastructure like any source code.
-Like having construction blueprints for your infrastructure!

-### 21. ❓ What's the best practice for secrets in containers? 🔴

-A) 📝 Use external secret management systems, never hardcode

-B) 🔄 Store secrets in environment variables

-C) 📦 Include secrets in container image

-D) 🎯 Use configuration files

-**Correct Answer**: A) 📝 Use external secret management systems, never hardcode

-> 💡 Secrets should be handled with specialized tools like Kubernetes Secrets, HashiCorp Vault, AWS Secrets Manager.
-Security is non-negotiable!
+### 5. ❓ What is the purpose of `kubectl` in Kubernetes? 🟡

+A) 📝 Command-line tool for interacting with Kubernetes clusters

+B) 🔄 Configuration file format

+C) 📦 Container runtime

+D) 🎯 Network plugin

+**Correct Answer**: A) 📝 Command-line tool for interacting with Kubernetes clusters

+> ☸️ `kubectl` is your primary interface to Kubernetes clusters.
+Like a remote control for your containerized applications!

+### 6. ❓ Which command creates a new branch in Git? 🟢

+A) 📝 `git branch new-feature` or `git checkout -b new-feature`

+B) 🔄 `git create branch new-feature`

+C) 📦 `git new-branch new-feature`

+D) 🎯 `git add branch new-feature`

+**Correct Answer**: A) 📝 `git branch new-feature` or `git checkout -b new-feature`

+> 🌳 `git branch` creates without switching, while `git checkout -b` creates and switches in one command.
+Modern Git also supports `git switch -c`!

+### 7. ❓ What is the primary purpose of Ansible? 🟡

+A) 📝 Configuration management and automation

+B) 🔄 Container orchestration

+C) 📦 Version control

+D) 🎯 Database management

+**Correct Answer**: A) 📝 Configuration management and automation

+> 🔧 Ansible automates software provisioning, configuration management, and application deployment using simple YAML playbooks.
+Agentless and powerful!

+### 8. ❓ Which protocol is commonly used for secure remote access? 🟢

+A) 📝 SSH (Secure Shell)

+B) 🔄 HTTP

+C) 📦 FTP

+D) 🎯 Telnet

+**Correct Answer**: A) 📝 SSH (Secure Shell)

+> 🔒 SSH provides encrypted communication between computers over an insecure network.
+The backbone of secure remote administration!

+### 9. ❓ What does CI/CD stand for? 🟡

+A) 📝 Continuous Integration / Continuous Deployment

+B) 🔄 Code Integration / Code Deployment

+C) 📦 Continuous Improvement / Continuous Development

+D) 🎯 Central Integration / Central Deployment

+**Correct Answer**: A) 📝 Continuous Integration / Continuous Deployment

+> 🔄 CI/CD automates the software delivery process, enabling teams to deliver features faster and more reliably through automated testing and deployment!

+### 10. ❓ Which file typically contains environment variables in Docker? 🟡

+A) 📝 `.env` file or environment variables in `docker-compose.yml`

+B) 🔄 `config.txt`

+C) 📦 `settings.ini`

+D) 🎯 `variables.conf`

+**Correct Answer**: A) 📝 `.env` file or environment variables in `docker-compose.yml`

+> 🌍 Environment variables help configure applications without hardcoding values.
+Docker Compose automatically loads `.env` files!

+### 11. ❓ What is the default port for HTTP traffic? 🟢

+A) 📝 Port 80

+B) 🔄 Port 443

+C) 📦 Port 22

+D) 🎯 Port 8080

+**Correct Answer**: A) 📝 Port 80

+> 🌐 Port 80 is the standard for HTTP traffic, while 443 is for HTTPS.
+Port 22 is for SSH, and 8080 is often used for development servers!

+### 12. ❓ Which command shows running processes in Linux? 🟢

+A) 📝 `ps` or `ps aux`

+B) 🔄 `list processes`

+C) 📦 `show processes`

+D) 🎯 `processes`

+**Correct Answer**: A) 📝 `ps` or `ps aux`

+> 💻 `ps aux` shows all processes with detailed information.
+Also try `top` or `htop` for real-time process monitoring!

+### 13. ❓ What is the purpose of load balancing? 🟡

+A) 📝 Distribute incoming requests across multiple servers

+B) 🔄 Balance the load on the CPU

+C) 📦 Manage memory usage

+D) 🎯 Control network bandwidth

+**Correct Answer**: A) 📝 Distribute incoming requests across multiple servers

+> ⚖️ Load balancing ensures no single server is overwhelmed while improving availability and response times.
+Essential for scalable applications!

+### 14. ❓ Which command checks network connectivity to a host? 🟢

+A) 📝 `ping`

+B) 🔄 `connect`

+C) 📦 `network`

+D) 🎯 `check`

+**Correct Answer**: A) 📝 `ping`

+> 🏓 `ping` sends ICMP packets to test network connectivity and measure round-trip time.
+Your first tool for network troubleshooting!

+### 15. ❓ What is the main purpose of monitoring in DevOps? 🟡

+A) 📝 Track system performance and detect issues proactively

+B) 🔄 Monitor employee productivity

+C) 📦 Watch network traffic only

+D) 🎯 Control access permissions

+**Correct Answer**: A) 📝 Track system performance and detect issues proactively

+> 📊 Monitoring provides visibility into system health, enabling teams to detect and resolve issues before they impact users.
+Prevention is better than cure!

+### 16. ❓ Which tool is commonly used for container orchestration? 🟡

+A) 📝 Kubernetes

+B) 🔄 Git

+C) 📦 Jenkins

+D) 🎯 Terraform

+**Correct Answer**: A) 📝 Kubernetes

+> ☸️ Kubernetes automates deployment, scaling, and management of containerized applications.
+The de facto standard for container orchestration!

+### 17. ❓ What is the purpose of a firewall? 🟢

+A) 📝 Control incoming and outgoing network traffic based on security rules

+B) 🔄 Prevent fires in data centers

+C) 📦 Speed up network connections

+D) 🎯 Manage user authentication

+**Correct Answer**: A) 📝 Control incoming and outgoing network traffic based on security rules

+> 🛡️ Firewalls act as barriers between trusted and untrusted networks, filtering traffic based on predetermined security rules.
+Your first line of defense!

+### 18. ❓ Which command is used to change file permissions in Linux? 🟢

+A) 📝 `chmod`

+B) 🔄 `chown`

+C) 📦 `permission`

+D) 🎯 `access`

+**Correct Answer**: A) 📝 `chmod`

+> 🔒 `chmod` (change mode) modifies file permissions.
+Remember: `chown` changes ownership, `chmod` changes permissions!

+### 19. ❓ What does API stand for? 🟢

+A) 📝 Application Programming Interface

+B) 🔄 Automated Program Integration

+C) 📦 Advanced Programming Implementation

+D) 🎯 Application Protocol Interface

+**Correct Answer**: A) 📝 Application Programming Interface

+> 🔌 APIs enable different software applications to communicate with each other.
+Like bridges connecting different systems and services!

+### 20. ❓ Which HTTP status code indicates a successful request? 🟡

+A) 📝 200 OK

+B) 🔄 404 Not Found

+C) 📦 500 Internal Server Error

+D) 🎯 301 Moved Permanently

+**Correct Answer**: A) 📝 200 OK

+> ✅ HTTP 200 means "everything is fine!"
+Other common codes: 404 (not found), 500 (server error), 301 (redirect).
+Know your status codes!